 Queue the Debbie Downer music.

-For many pros, making a case to increase the PR budget can be a challenge.
-How will you overcome objections to your request for more dollars?
+For many PR pros, making a case to increase the PR budget can be a challenge.
+How will you overcome objections to your request for more dollars to executive your strategy?

-Sometimes, it’s about changing the perception of PR.
-If leaders view public relations efforts as expenditures versus investments, you may struggle to make a case for more budget.
+Sometimes, it’s about changing the perception of PR and the impact of a solid public relations strategy on the wider business.
+If senior management view public relations efforts as expenditures versus investments, you may struggle to make a case for more budget.
 However, if you can change the way leaders think about PR, you may have a better chance of securing more funds.

 One Way to Do This Is to Show ROI

 “The old adage that we can’t manage what we don’t measure is doubly true when it comes to PR: We won’t fund what we can’t manage or measure,” says Christopher Penn, Vice President of Marketing Technology for SHIFT Communications.
 “Marketers and communicators looking for more budget need to be able to articulate what the increase will mean in terms of business impact.”

 “When making the case, it’s important to communicate value, not just outputs or needs.
 The one thing to avoid is to try to justify budget increases on the basis of cost alone,” says Tim O’Brien, Principal, O’Brien Communications.
 “Your client doesn’t care if your costs have gone up, or even that you may have worked twice as long to get the results you originally promised.
 It’s best to put the focus on the future, the kind of reasonable results the client can expect, and the increased value to the client of those possible outcomes.”